Russell-Waterhouse/blog/content/post/web_stack.md

 - Svelte's popularity concerns me.
 - Solid's popularity concerns me.

-So, for the frontend in my web stack, my choices are either:
+So, for meta-frameworks, my choices are either:
 1. Go with something popular that feels unstable.
 2. Go with something less popular (that doesn't necessarily feel more stable).

+## The Uncomfortable Solution
 So what about avoiding the meta-framework stuff and just using vanilla React?

 Well, vanilla react has actually been pretty good about backwards compatibility.
 While not up to "modern standards," class components still run on modern react versions.
-However, I think that way of developing frontend apps is slowly losing to meta-frameworks.
-That would be a bet that people are still starting vanilla react web apps with a separate backend in 9 years.
+However, I think projects today are being started without a meta-framework less and less.
+I'm unable to bet with certainty people will still be starting vanilla react web apps without a meta-framework in 9 years.
 I'm not sure the trend supports that.
+Unfortunately, I still think that bet is my best choice.

-I think if I was starting something new today, I would just use vanilla react and know that in 8 years my codebase is going to look dated to anyone who started their web dev life in the age of NextJS.
+If I was starting something new today, I would just use vanilla react and know that in 8 years my codebase is going to look dated to anyone who started their web dev life in the age of NextJS.
 I can eat the cost of an extra day here or there when onboarding to explain to new devs "this is like NextJS but without XYZ".
 I can't eat the cost of months to years of rewriting my frontend.